precice/aste/tools/mapping-tester/README.md

 ## Runtime measurements

-Runtime measurements require multiple samples to get meaningful results.
+Runtime measurements require multiple runs to get meaningful results.
 For this purpose the, `repeat.py` script reruns the above running, postprocessing, and gathering steps for the given amount of repetitions.
 The N output CSV files can then be aggregated using `aggregate.py`.